 Dare to Lead by Brene Brown

 What list would be complete without a Brene book?
-The leading lady on shame and vulnerability took her work to leadership and taught us how to lead with our hearts in an often ‘head only’ environment.
+The leading lady on shame and vulnerability took her work to leadership.
+She taught us how to lead with our hearts in an often ‘head only’ environment.
 This book is great for group discussion and has applications across life, not just in the workplace.

 Yes, I do read completely un-educational smut sometimes too.
 The 50 Shades series was on my nightstand.
 I’ve been known to quickly power out a Grisham or Baldacci novel as well.
 I have a vacation coming up, and I’d love your must-read for pleasure recommendations.